kaamfor/videorotate/README.md

 Desktop application created with Valkka, WxWidgets and Python3.9.

-This repo contains the software's source code and a compiled executable of it in the root (`Videorotate-linux`).
-The program is tested and recommended to run on Ubuntu 22.04 LTS.
+The repo contains the software's source code, which is tested and recommended to run on Ubuntu 22+ LTS.

 To compile, enter src/ and run: